April 16, 2012

 queueis optional.
 It specifies the task queue to be used.
 If not supplied, the default task queue is used.

-gs_bucket_nameis required if you use Google Cloud Storage for backups.
-It specifies the bucket name used for storage.
+gs_bucket_nameis required.
+It specifies the Cloud Storage bucket name used for backup storage.

 namespaceis optional.
 When provided, only entities from the selected namespace are included in the backup.